harrysolutions/univention-corporate-server/doc/architecture/classification.rst

 when they use the functionality of another service.
 Actors identify themselves against services to proof that they are eligible to use the functionality.

-The identification is done with *user accounts* the represent actors.
-User accounts typically have unique properties like for example username, password and email address.
+The identification is done with *user accounts* to represent actors.
+User accounts typically have properties like for example username, password and email address.
 User accounts that digitally represent a person additionally have for example first name and last name.

 Imagine a small IT environment with 20 persons and five systems.
-Without a central identity management, an administrator would have to maintain the 20 user accounts of the persons on each of the five systems that sums up to 100 items to manage.
-The number of the items to manage is a linear function and increases with the number of systems that need to know user accounts.
+Without a central identity management, an administrator would have to maintain 20 user accounts on each of the five systems.
+The management effort sums up to 100 items.
+The number of items to manage is a linear function.
+The function's slope increases with the number of systems that need to know user accounts.

-With a central identity management, there is one service that holds the information about the user accounts.
+With a central identity management, one service holds the information about the user accounts.
 All other services have access to that information.
 An administrator only has to maintain the user accounts on that system.
 The maintenance effort for the user accounts does not anymore multiply with the number of systems that need to know the user accounts.
 The slope of this linear function is less steep.

 Central identity management reduces the maintenance effort of user accounts for administrators.